rchain/reference/faq.md

 That process is to be determined and RChain is seeking counsel on the matter.
 Regions sanctioned by the US could be problematic.

 **What comm channels does the Co-op use?**
 - Co-op members, leadership and developers share a private **Discord server**.
-To become a member and access Discord, please register at [https://member.rchain.coop](https://member.rchain.coop)
+To become a member and access Discord, please register at [https://member.rchain.coop](https://member.rchain.coop).
 - RChain Co-op's [Slack Team](https://ourchain.slack.com) is being phased out because Slack has changed its policy regarding new invitations.
 This policy change affects not just RChain, but all large Slack teams that support open enrollment.
-- [S̶l̶a̶c̶k̶](http://slack.rchain.coop) f̶o̶r̶ ̶d̶i̶s̶c̶u̶s̶s̶i̶o̶n̶.̶ ̶P̶l̶e̶a̶s̶e̶ ̶s̶e̶e̶ ̶t̶h̶e̶ [R̶c̶h̶a̶i̶n̶ ̶S̶l̶a̶c̶k̶ ̶E̶t̶i̶q̶u̶e̶t̶t̶e̶ ̶&̶ ̶G̶u̶i̶d̶e̶l̶i̶n̶e̶s̶](RChainSlackEtiquetteGuidelines.md)
 - [Github](https://github.com/rchain/) for code and project coordination.
 - The [RChain Twitter account](https://twitter.com/rchain_coop/) sends news and announcements.
 - [RChain on Medium](https://medium.com/rchain-cooperative) carries longer blog posts.